growlab-digital/octoprint-docker/README.md

 - Shutdown system: `supervisorctl signal SIGTERM all`

 **Notice that it will only manage the octoprint instance!
 All others containers won't be affected!**

+To properly stop all services, use `make stack-down`